Katrolli/holbertonschool-simple_shell/README.md

 $
 ```

-* The user is then promted again after each command has been executed
+* The user is promted again after each command has been executed
 * If the executable program is not found, prints an error message and exits the program
 ```
 $ hi